Kiampr/intro-to-genai-in-python/src/chatbot/lessons/exercises/e06_mcp/README.md

     return a + b
 ```

-With this in-place, notice that the tool will be reported in a log message at ther console during chatbot construction.
-Verify that the tools get called by the LangChain agent when prompted appropriately.
+With this in-place, the tool name should appear in a log message at the console during chatbot construction.

 ## Remote MCP server